apache/druid/docs/ingestion/kinesis-ingestion.md

 ## Deaggregation

 The Kinesis indexing service supports de-aggregation of multiple rows stored within a single [Kinesis Data Streams](https://docs.aws.amazon.com/streams/latest/dev/introduction.html) record for more efficient data transfer.

-To enable this feature, set `deaggregate` to true in your `ioConfig` when submitting a supervisor spec.

 ## Resharding